parallelworks/interactive_session/workflow/readmes/turbovnc/cubit.md

-## Forge Interactive Session
+## Ansys Interactive Session

-This workflow starts an interactive session for Forge in a desktop environment.
+This workflow starts an interactive session for Ansys in a desktop environment.
 The services are started in the selected slurm partition using an sbatch command.

 #### Instructions